How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, biconvex, oblong, coated tablet, engraved with "L" score "25" on one side and "JP" on the other side, contains metoprolol 25 mg.
+Each white, biconvex, oblong, coated tablet, engraved with "L" score "25" on one side and "JP" on the other side, contains 25 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polydextrose, triethyl citrate, polyethylene glycol, and titanium dioxide.

-Each pink, biconvex, oblong, coated tablet, engraved "L" score "50" on one side and "JP" on the other, contains metoprolol 50 mg.
+Each pink, biconvex, oblong, coated tablet, engraved "L" score "50" on one side and "JP" on the other, contains 50 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate, hydroxypropyl methylcellulose, titanium dioxide, polyethylene glycol, polysorbate 80, D&C Red No. 30 Aluminum Lake, and D&C Yellow No. 10 Aluminum Lake.

-Each pale blue, biconvex, oblong, coated tablet, engraved "L" score "100" on one side and "JP" on the other, contains metoprolol 100 mg.
+Each pale blue, biconvex, oblong, coated tablet, engraved "L" score "100" on one side and "JP" on the other, contains 100 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate, hydroxypropyl methylcellulose, titanium dioxide, polyethylene glycol, polysorbate 80, and FD&C Blue No. 2 Aluminum Lake.

 How should I use this medication?